MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v3.0.0/Get-AzureVirtualNetworkGatewayDiagnostics.md

 ```

 ## DESCRIPTION
-The **Get-AzureVirtualNetworkGatewayDiagnostics** cmdlet gets the results of azure_2 virtual network gateway diagnostics.
+The **Get-AzureVirtualNetworkGatewayDiagnostics** cmdlet gets the results of Azure virtual network gateway diagnostics.

 ## EXAMPLES